SsilensioCrafter/ItemsAdderFix/README.md

 log-fixes: true
 ```

 When `log-fixes` is enabled, normalized payload pairs are appended to `plugins/ItemsAdderFix/handled-errors.xml` so you can audit what the plugin adjusted.
+Malformed or empty payload data is ignored, ensuring the XML only tracks genuine fixes.
 Set the value to `false` if you do not want the XML log to be updated.

 ## How it works
 - Registers a ProtocolLib listener with `ListenerPriority.LOWEST`, guaranteeing the fix runs before ItemsAdder's own listeners.